Greg Hire: Perth Wildcats (2010–2019)

 Coming off a disrupted pre-season after dislocating his finger at training, Hire came into the 2016–17 season hungry for a bigger role after averaging just over 12 minutes per game in 2015–16.
 In February 2017, he scored a career-high 20 points against the Brisbane Bullets.
 The Wildcats went on to reach the 2017 NBL Grand Final series, where in the best-of-five series, the Wildcats defeated the Illawarra Hawks in three games to claim back-to-back championships, with Hire collecting his third title.

 In December of the 2017–18 season, Hire played his 200th game for the Wildcats, becoming the 11th Wildcat to play 200 games for the club, and just the fifth West Australian.
 He later missed five games with a low grade calf strain.
 The Wildcats finished the regular season in third place with a 16–12 record, before going on to lose to the Adelaide 36ers in the semi-finals.

-Hire returned to the SBL in 2018, this time with the Rockingham Flames.
-He moved on from the Wolves for a more lucrative financial offer and the opportunity to help build a winning culture at a success-starved club.
-He helped the Flames finish the regular season in eighth place with a 12–14 record and helped them advance to the semi-finals after sweeping the first-seeded Geraldton Buccaneers in the quarter-finals.
-In game one of the semi-finals against the Perry Lakes Hawks, Hire recorded 19 points and 20 rebounds in a 92–73 win.
-The Flames went on to lose the next two games to bow out of the finals, despite Hire scoring a game-high 29 points in a 102–96 loss in game three.
-In 24 games for the Flames, he averaged 18.54 points, 13.58 rebounds and 5.96 assists per game.

 Hire returned to the Wildcats in 2018 for one final season, announcing his retirement from the NBL on 6 February 2019, effective at the end of the 2018–19 season.
 He retired as one of only 16 players in NBL history have won four titles, after the Wildcats defeated Melbourne United 3–1 in the 2019 NBL Grand Final series.